-Conditions Migrant Caravan Asylum Seekers Could Face If The U.S. Turns Them Away Are Horrifying
+What Migrant Caravan Asylum Seekers Could Face If They're Turned Away Is Terrible

 Reports of a caravan of over 4,000 Central Americans headed towards the U.S.-Mexico border have provoked the ire of Donald Trump for the last week.
 The president has repeatedly tweeted out warnings toward the countries supposedly "responsible" for the caravan, even threatening to cut off foreign aid.
 The chances of the migrants gaining entry to the United States don't look good — and the conditions that the caravan asylum seekers could face if they're turned away are heart-wrenching.